datasci611/bios611-projects-fall-2019-YaoYuxiao/project_3/README.md

 ## Questions
 Here are some questions I am interested in:
+1. Demographics
-1. Demographics: what are the size, structure, and distribution of the clinet population at entry?
+* What are the size, structure, and distribution of the clinet population at entry?
 2. Entry and Exit
   + How many clients entried the UMD?
 What is the distribution of their entry time?
   + How long did they stay at the UMD?